Niacin

 What exactly is niacin?

-Vitamins are extremely important for maintaining bodily functions.
-However, in most cases your body cannot produce them itself.
-But niacin is a bit different.
+Vitamins are extremely important as they are essential for many bodily functions.
+However, in most cases your body cannot produce them on its own.
+The situation is slightly different with niacin.
 Vitamin B3 generally belongs to the vitamin B complex, which the body can produce itself.

 Niacin - Effects & tasks

 The body mainly stores niacin in the liver.
-It supports normal nervous system and psychological functions, while helping to maintain normal skin and mucous membranes.
-Niacin also helps reduce tiredness and fatigue by supporting the energy metabolism.
+The vitamin is involved in maintaining the normal function of the nervous system and normal psychological function and supports the maintenance of normal skin and mucous membranes.
+Niacin also helps to reduce fatigue and supports energy metabolism.

 Vitamin B3 daily requirement